Exercise, working out, moving, sweating, gymming – whatever you call it, fitness it’s different for everyone.

 Promise me this, too: You will not, I repeat NOT fill your head with the desire to become what “fit” looks like to your partner, or your sister, or your favourite celebrity.

-Your relationship with your body is intensely personal, and one you owe it to your lovely bod to work really hard at nurturing.
+Your relationship with your body is intensely personal, and you owe it to your lovely bod to work really hard at nurturing that relationship.
 It’s not for anyone else to dictate.
 Quite simply – your fitness is your business.
 Get up, get out, move, learn, and enjoy the sweaty, joyful journey!